 SARS is obviously not a relevant option for our mission, however it is a relevant example for the dramatic role mobility plays in pandemics.

-The SARS pandemic started with one man who got infected at a rural province in china called Guangdong, in November 2002.
-Soon many people in that province got infected but the disease probably didn’t spread out of Guangdong.
-In late February 2003 a physician who treated people with atypical pneumonia (not knowing yet it was SARS) got infected and unknowingly dispersed the disease outside Guangdong to Hong Kong where he infected at least 6 people in the hotel he stayed in.
+The SARS pandemic started with one man who got infected at the rural Chinese province of Guangdong, in November 2002.
+Soon, many people in that province got infected but the disease probably didn’t spread out of Guangdong to that point.
+In late February 2003 a physician who treated people with atypical pneumonia (not knowing yet it was something else, later called SARS) got infected and unknowingly dispersed the disease outside Guangdong to Hong Kong, where he infected at least 6 people at the hotel he stayed in.
 Three of them were from Singapore and one was from Canada, each brought the pandemic to their country.
 The fifth person, a local Hong Kong resident, went to the hospital and caused a huge outbreak in Hong Kong, and the sixth is an Asian-American business man who brought the disease to Hanoi (Vietnam) where he infected at least half of the health care workers who treated him.
 Eventually the disease spread to 26 countries in 3 months and to 5 continents in 5 months.

 Experts say that if there was a smallpox outbreak today it would, due to modern travel, spread across the world in 6 weeks only.